Open Timestamps: Leveraging Bitcoin's Security For All Data

 Right.
 Interesting.

 And we know that all these commits that go into Bitcoin Core are signed by the maintainers too.
 So there’s two things.
-We now, we have these timestamps and assuming somebody stores the evidence, multiple people store that evidence and the signatures are real.
+We have these timestamps and assuming somebody stores the evidence, multiple people store that evidence and the signatures are real.
 You can go back in time, look at these timestamps and see that the history is indeed what GitHub says it is.

-Right.
 You can trace the entire history, or at least up to a point, of what the Bitcoin Core source code looked like.
 Now, if somehow there would be another version of history timestamped in there, then it’s either not signed by the maintainers, so it’s obvious that’s the fake one, or I guess in a worst case scenario, if it is signed by the maintainers,

-then we know that That particular maintainer has been signing two versions of history.
+Then we know that, that particular maintainer has been signing two versions of history.

 So we know there’s a problem at least.

-Yeah, you might still not know which is the real one, but you know there’s a very serious problem.
+You might still not know which is the real one, but you know there’s a very serious problem.

 Yeah, interesting.
 Okay, more cool stuff.